Jerry Springer is a long running talk show shown on a number of Ofcom licensed channels including Pick TV. The licence for Pick TV is held by Sky.

 Children must be protected by appropriate scheduling from material that is unsuitable for them .

 Ofcom noted that the news report included footage of a police officer's attempt to kick a grenade away from a group of fellow police officers.
-Although the shot was brief the impact of the explosion could be seen and heard at the point the police officer
+Although the shot was brief the impact of the explosion could be seen and heard at the point the police

-violence, for example: One [policeman] lost his leg .
+results of the violence, for example: One [policeman] lost his leg .
 The commentary of the reporter compounded the already distressing image of the explosion, by reinforcing the dangerous and violent nature of the protests.

 We therefore considered that the news report contained distressing material unsuitable for children.

 We noted that the BBC said in its representations that the manner in which the report was introduced provided information to viewers to expect sequences showing violence and the effects of violence .
-In Ofcom's view the information provided was
+In Ofcom's view the information provided

-school half-term holidays, when it was more likely that children were available to view.
+during the school half-term holidays, when it was more likely that children were available to view.

 For these reasons this content exceeded audience expectations, and therefore on balance was not appropriately scheduled and Rule 1.3 was breached.

 However, we noted that the BBC acknowledged that this report contained unsuitable material which should have been (but which was not) recognised before transmission.
-Further, the BBC took immediate steps to alert teams preparing news programmes across
+Further, the BBC took immediate steps to alert teams preparing news programmes

-the BBC's channels to the content so it would not be used again without appropriate context.
+across the BBC's channels to the content so it would not be used again without appropriate context.

 In these circumstances, we considered this matter resolved.